kylewm/KnownTwitterBackfill/README.md

 - Checks only the most recent 200 tweets.
 Does not backfill your historical tweets, although this would be a reasonable feature to add.
 - Does not fetch likes.
 - No special handling for photos.
 They are posted as a Status with a link to a twitter photo.
 - No special handling for retweets.
-They are posted as notes starting with "RT @-username"
+They are posted as a Status starting with "RT @-username"